INSTRUCTION TO AUTHORS

 The International Research Journal of Life Sciences, Bioinformatics, Pharmaceutical and Chemical Sciences is a bimonthly published online Journal, which publishes innovative research papers, reviews, mini-reviews, short communications and notes dealing with Life Sciences ,Bioinformatics, Pharmaceutical and Chemical Sciences (Pharmaceutical Technology, Pharmaceutics, Biopharmaceutics, Pharmacokinetics, Pharmaceutical/Medicinal Chemistry, Computational Chemistry and Molecular Drug Design, Pharmacognosy and Phytochemistry, Pharmacology, Pharmaceutical Analysis, Pharmacy Practice, Clinical and Hospital Pharmacy, Cell Biology, Genomics and Proteomics, Pharmacogenomics, Bioinformatics and Biotechnology of Pharmaceutical Interest).
 All manuscripts are subject to rapid peer review.
 Those of high quality (not previously published and not under consideration for publication in another journal) will be published without delay.

-Life Sciences, Bioinformatics, Pharmaceutical , Chemical Sciences and also encouraged other subjects.
+SUBJECT : Life Sciences, Bioinformatics, Pharmaceuticals, Chemical Sciences and also encouraged to other subjects

 RJLBPCS publishes the following types of Articles: